Free Consultation

 What Is Domestic Battery?

 Most violent altercations between family members, roommates, or dating partners will result in one individual being charged with domestic battery.
-Battery is defined by NRS § 200.481 as intentionally touching, pushing, striking, or otherwise using force or violence against another individual against his or her will.
+Under Nevada law (NRS § 200.481), battery is defined as intentionally touching, pushing, striking, or otherwise using force or violence against another individual against his or her will.

 Protective Orders in Las Vegas